BillSnook/cweb/README.md

 # cweb
-Client-server socket code in C for Raspberry Pi
+Server socket code in C++ for Raspberry Pi